krdoorke/fonne_arduino_animation/README.md

 # fonne_arduino_animation
 Some arduino code to animate the fonne feesten "bar 2"

-This code was written in summer 2019 to get some automation in the bar at the Fonne feesten festival.
+This code was written in summer 2019 to get some automation in the bar at the free "Fonne feesten" festival.

 We are using a motor with a control unit (Multifix Mel 4000), this motor is used to turn an armed prison guard in a watchtower from left to right.